 A Time Like No Other

 In the midst of these uncertain times, I hear ALL Americans calling for the same basic principles; that of opportunity, safety, equality, liberty, and justice.
 Progress toward these ends come from listening to one another, considering different points of view, recognizing our shared humanity, and finding common ground whenever possible.
 It should never be a question of us against them but instead recognizing that we are all in this together.
-It’s about putting people over politics.
+It’s about putting people over politics and good policies over party.

 I believe in government that supports everyone’s right to be themselves, provides opportunities which enables individuals to maximize their full potential, and allows them to choose their own destiny.